mcschmitz/duck-and-cover/README.md

    duplicated artists are removed.
-After this step the script builds a table containing genre and release date of each album released by these artists, the artists and the album name as well as an URL to download a 300x300 image of the cover.
+After this step the script builds a table containing genre and release date of each album released by these artists, the artists and the album name as well as an URL to download a 300x300 as well as a 64x64 image of the cover.
 Based on this URL the covers are finally downloaded and save to a unified identifiable file structure.

  All of the final and intermediate results of the tasks in steps in 2. are saved in a tmp dictionary to allow splitting the data collection in